rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

 That class definition now is robust.
-No matter which files have been
-previously loaded, we know for certain that the superclass is unambiguously
-set.

 It is interesting to note here that fix works because `Hotel` is a module, and
 `Hotel::Image` won’t look for `Image` in `Object` as it would if `Hotel` was a